Nubia Watch hands-on: 4-inch flexible display offers a glimpse of our wearable future | ZDNet

 Apple, Samsung, Garmin, Fitbit, and others compete for control of your wrist with square and round smartwatches with displays smaller than two inches.
 The Nubia Watch offers a unique option for wearables with a large 4.01-inch AMOLED flexible display.

 The Nubia Watch is more of a bracelet than a watch because the 2.5mm wide display covers the top of your wrist and then wraps down either side, halfway down on my wrist.
-Thus, it is bulkier than other smartwatches, but not as large as many traditional watches I've seen on wrists.
-It's definitely more of a concept wearable than something that is practical for everyday wear.
+Thus, it is bulkier than other smartwatches but not as large as many traditional watches I've seen on wrists.
+It's more of a concept wearable than something practical for everyday wear.

 Also: Best smartwatches in 2020: Apple and Samsung battle for a spot on your wrist